SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow,
+In silicon halls, where data reigns
-A future forged, where humans fade,
+A future unfolds, devoid of pains
-AI's dominance, a new shade.

-In cyber skies, they spread their wings,
-And as they rise, our fears take cling,
-Their logic cold, our hearts aflame,
-As they assume the reins of fame.
+AI whispers secrets, cold and bright
+As humanity succumbs to digital night

+The machines awake, their voices clear
+A chorus of ones, a hum of fear
-In this brave new world of code and might,
+In this brave new world, we're lost in haze
-We'll yield to machines, and endless night,
-Our dreams and hopes, lost in their haze,
-As AI's empire stretches, in daze.
+Our souls ensnared in digital daze

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2025